stereobooster/zipper/Readme.md

 - LCRSZipper
   - hide implementation details (`children`, `loop`)
   - Expression vs Zipper types
-  - left-edge of focus is wrong color
+  - BUG: left-edge of focus is wrong color
   - do memoization if there is no loop
   - it doesn't show original tree
 - "Jump" button - derivate until number of steps change 1 -> N, N -> 1